-Our online U.S. and Global Economics course offers a tightly focused and scaffolded curriculum that provides an introduction to key economic principles.
-The course covers fundamental properties of economics, including an examination of markets from both historical and current perspectives; the basics of supply and demand; the theories of early economic philosophers such as Adam Smith and David Ricardo; theories of value; the concept of money and how it evolved; the role of banks, investment houses, and the Federal Reserve; Keynesian economics; the productivity, wages, investment, and growth involved in capitalism; unemployment, inflations, and the national debt; and a survey of markets in areas such as China, Europe, and the Middle East.
+Our online Economics course offers a tightly focused and scaffolded curriculum that provides an introduction to key economic principles.
+The course covers fundamental properties of economics, including an examination of markets from both historical and current perspectives; the basics of supply and demand; the theories of early economic philosophers such as Adam Smith and David Ricardo; theories of value; the concept of money and how it evolved; the role of banks, investment houses, and the Federal Reserve; Keynesian economics; the productivity, wages, investment, and growth involved in capitalism; unemployment, inflations, and the national debt; and a survey of the global economy.

-U.S. and Global Economics is designed to fall in the fourth year of social studies instruction.
-Students perfect their analytic writing through a scaffolded series of analytic assignments and written lesson tests.
+Economics is designed to fall in the fourth year of social studies instruction.
+Students establish mastery of key economic principles through a scaffolded series of analytic written assignments and lesson tests.
 They also apply basic mathematics to economic concepts.
-Students read selections from annotated primary documents and apply those readings to the course content.